JendareyTechnologies/Jendarey-CI-CD-Welcome-Java-Project/READme.md

 # Jendarey-CI-CD-Welcome-Java-Project
-#Welcome to the CI/CD Training for mutiple Spring Boot web application!!!
+#Welcome to the CI/CD Training for multiple Spring Boot web applications!!!

 - Our Applications Will be Deployed To Web Application - Tomcat